mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 - pros of network:
 	- network can capture conditional dependencies between variables
 	- relaxed independence assumptions, which are often violated in real-world data
-		- naive bayes assumes that all the features are conditionally independent between features (presence or absence of a particular feature does not depend on the presence or absence of any other feature) given the class variable.
+		- naive bayes assumes that all the features are conditionally independent (not completely independent) between features (presence or absence of a particular feature does not depend on the presence or absence of any other feature) given the class variable.
 - cons of network:
 	- more expensive to compute
 	- more complex